aydencook03/simulation_engine/README.md

 A powerful, general-purpose framework for particle-based simulations in Rust.

+This Rust-based engine provides a flexible framework for particle-based simulations, supporting methods like Force-Based Dynamics (FBD) and Extended Position-Based Dynamics (XPBD).
+XPBD enables both rigid and soft body simulations, along with arbitrary constraints like collisions, joints, and springs.

+Examples include simulations of colliding bodies, a breaking chain under stress, a frictionless rigid block, Lennard-Jones gases, and phase transitions.
+A basic real-time 2D renderer is included as an example implementation to visualize these systems, built using low-level Rust libraries like `winit` and `softbuffer` for efficient and lightweight rendering.

+Smoothed Particle Hydrodynamics (SPH) is a planned feature that will enable fluid and other continuous material simulations, such as modeling liquid flow or astrophysical phenomena.

+The engine is modular, allowing users to create custom interactions and constraints to suit their needs.

 ## Key Features

-- Multiple simulation methods: Force-based Dynamics (FBD), Extended Position-Based Dynamics (XPBD), and Smoothed-Particle Hydrodynamics (SPH)
+- Multiple simulation methods: Force-based Dynamics (FBD), Extended Position-Based Dynamics (XPBD), and Smoothed-Particle Hydrodynamics (SPH) (Planned)
 - Rigid body simulation using both XPBD and FBD
-- Fluid simulation using SPH
+- Fluid simulation using SPH (Planned)
 - Modular architecture for easy extension
 - Real-time 2D rendering
 - Pre-implemented interactions and constraints